naoTimesdev/ndiscord.py/docs/api.rst

     :param payload: The raw event payload data.
     :type payload: :class:`RawIntegrationDeleteEvent`

+.. function:: on_raw_thread_delete(payload)

+    Called whenever a thread is deleted.
+Unlike :func:`on_thread_delete` this is called regardless of the thread being in the internal thread cache or not.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.0

+    :param payload: The raw event payload data.
+    :type payload: :class:`RawThreadDeleteEvent`

 .. function:: on_webhooks_update(channel)

     Called whenever a webhook is created, modified, or removed from a guild channel.